Dimetrodon: Skin

-Phylogenetic classification
+Classification

 Dimetrodon is an early member of a group called synapsids, which include mammals and many of their extinct relatives, though it is not an ancestor of any mammal (which appeared millions of years later).
 It is often mistaken for a dinosaur in popular culture, despite having become extinct some 40 million years (Ma) before the first appearance of dinosaurs in the Triassic period.
 As a synapsid, Dimetrodon is more closely related to mammals than to dinosaurs or any living reptile.
 By the early 1900s most paleontologists called Dimetrodon a reptile in accordance with Linnean taxonomy, which ranked Reptilia as a class and Dimetrodon as a genus within that class.
 Mammals were assigned to a separate class, and Dimetrodon was described as a "mammal-like reptile".
 Paleontologists theorized that mammals evolved from this group in (what they called) a reptile-to-mammal transition.